NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/source_measure_dc_voltage_fal/README.md

 - NI-DCPower (e.g. PXIe-4141)
 - NI-DMM (e.g. PXIe-4081)
 - Keysight 34401A DMM
-- Recommended: TestStand 2021 SP1 or later

 ## To use a physical instrument

 - Connect the instrument to a supported interface on the computer, such as GPIB or serial.
-- Launch NI-MAX or NI Hardware Configuration Utility.
+- Launch NI MAX or NI Hardware Configuration Utility.
-- Update the alias of NI DCPower to `NI-DCPower`.
+- Update the alias of the NI-DCPower instrument to `NI-DCPower`.
-- Update the alias of NI DMM to `NI-DMM`.
+- Update the alias of the NI-DMM instrument to `NI-DMM`.
 - Update the alias of Keysight 34401A DMM to `VISA-DMM`.

 ## To simulate NI-DCPower, NI-DMM and Keysight DMM Using PyVISA-sim